awslabs/amazon-kinesis-connector-flink/README.md

 ## Using EFO

-Two additional properties are required to enabled EFO on your `FlinkKinesisConsumer`:
+Two additional properties are required to enable EFO on your `FlinkKinesisConsumer`:
 - `RECORD_PUBLISHER_TYPE`: Set this parameter to EFO for your application to use an EFO consumer to access the Kinesis Data Stream data.
 - `EFO_CONSUMER_NAME`: Set this parameter to a string value that is unique among the consumers of this stream.
 Re-using a consumer name in the same Kinesis Data Stream will cause the previous consumer using that name to be terminated.